chriskrycho/opengraph-image/Spec.md

 Here is the basic design:

-1. It will run as a Cloudflare worker.
+1. It will run in a serverless environment that supports running Rust natively.

 2. It will be deployed at `og.chriskrycho.com`.